Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Conclusions and open questions

 We provided the first general characterization of Algorithmic Gaussianization, which refers to the phenomenon that many algorithmic techniques used to construct small random representations (sketches) of large datasets produce data samples that are more Gaussian-like than the original data.
-In our main result, we showed that a simple averaging scheme (akin to a sparse sketch) can be used to produce a sample that is nearly indistinguishable from a sub-gaussian random design.
+In our main result, we showed that a sparse sketching matrix can be used to produce a sample that is nearly indistinguishable from a sub-gaussian random design.
 We used this to show a reduction between a fast sketching technique called LESS embeddings and a sub-gaussian random matrix whose rows satisfy the classical Hanson-Wright inequality.
-Our lower bound showed that the result is nearly tight up to logarithmic factors, and we demonstrated how our techniques can be used to provide improved guarantees for sketching based estimators in least squares, Lasso regression, and low-rank approximation.
+Our lower bound showed that the result is nearly tight up to logarithmic factors, and that the sub-gaussian reduction is not possible for leverage score sampling.
+We demonstrated how our techniques can be used to provide improved guarantees for sketched estimators in least squares, Lasso regression, and low-rank approximation.
+More broadly, our results point to new open questions related to the complexity of generating repeated samples from a product between a matrix and a Gaussian-like random vector: \paragraph{Open question.} Given an $N\times d$ matrix $\A$ and a function family $\Fc$ in $\R^d\rightarrow \R$ (as in Figure~\ref{f:hierarchy}), what is the complexity of producing $n$ independent samples of a $d$-dimensional random vector that is, up to total variation distance~$\delta$, distributed according to $ \A^\top\z$, where $\z$ is isotropic and has the concentration property over $\Fc$ with constant $K=O(1)$, as given by Definition~\ref{d:concentration}.

 \paragraph{Acknowledgments.} Thanks to Edgar Dobriban and Michael Mahoney for valuable discussions regarding this paper.